USS Cyclone: History

 The primary mission of Cyclone was to serve as a platform for maritime special operations, including interdiction, escort, non-combatant evacuation, reconnaissance, operational deception, intelligence collection, and tactical swimmer operations.
 Her small size, stealthy construction, and high speed were tailored to performing long-range Special Operations Forces (SOF) insertion and extraction and other SOF support duties.

 The ship's operational capabilities were designed to meet the unique requirements of its Special Warfare missions.
 Cyclone was capable of accelerating from stop to 35 kn in under three minutes, then move from full ahead to 15 kn astern in 60 seconds.
 In high-speed, hard-over turns, the ship barely heeled as the automatic stabilizers engaged.

-Cyclone was originally armed with two Mk38 25 mm chain guns fore and aft, several pintle mounts for attaching .50 caliber machine guns or Mk 19 grenade launchers, and a position for launching Stinger shoulder-fired SAMs.
+Cyclone was originally armed with two Mk38 25mm chain guns fore and aft, several pintle mounts for attaching .50 caliber machine guns or Mk 19 grenade launchers, and a position for launching Stinger shoulder-fired SAMs.
 She and others of her class were upgraded by replacing the after Mk38 mount with the new Mk96 platform which combines a 25 mm chain gun and a 40 mm grenade launcher on a single stabilized platform.